nilarmyint00/Atrocious_Mirror_Bot/README.md

 BLOCK_MEGA_FOLDER = If you want to disable mega folder uploading then set it True or leave it empty .

-BLOCK_MEGA_LINKS = If you don't want to mega upload then set it True or leave it empty .
+BLOCK_MEGA_LINKS = If you don't want to mega to drive or telgram upload then set it True or leave it empty .
 If you dont have mega account and password then Set it also True .

 ✳ Team drive config.